Student Resources

 You must have completed HI 300 (Sophomore Seminar in History) and 12 credit hours of HI or HA courses and be a junior or senior at the time of the internship.
 You need at least a 3.0 GPA overall and 3.0 GPA in History courses.
 Dr. Kimler will discuss the program with you, to ensure it's appropriate as scholarly historical work, time commitment, and fairness to the intern.
 An agreement between the student, the internship supervisor, and Dr. Kimler is required before registration in the HI 390 course.

-- HI 498 (Independent Study in History) is a directed readings and/or research course with a faculty mentor.
+• HI 498 (Independent Study in History) and HA 498 (Independent Study in History of Art).
+These courses are directed readings and/or research with a faculty mentor.
 Typically, you have taken a course with a professor and wish to pursue one of its topics in more depth.
-You will need to meet with the professor, discuss the possibility of them being available for the directed study, agree to a "contract" about the required work and timeline.
-The Director of Undergraduate Programs will review and approve the credit, and register you into the course.
+You will need to meet with the professor, discuss the possibility of them being available for the directed study, and agree to a Contract about the required expectations, assignments, and timeline of meetings and due dates. [download HI 498 or HA 498 contract] The Director of Undergraduate Programs will review and approve the credit, and register you into the course.
+This should be done before the semester starts.
 For more information, please contact Dr. Kimler.

 Ministory